TriplyDB/Documentation/docs/ratt/index.md

 | 00002 | Bob   |
 | 00003 | Carol |

+We then perform the following steps to build a pipelines that processes this data source:

 1. Create a text file called `example.csv` in a text editor, and copy/paste the following source data into that file:

    ```csv